 It can be tough choosing the right internet plan on the National Broadband Network (NBN).
-There’s a lot to learn and a lot of jargon to decipher.
-And what about those speed tiers, huh?
-There are four speed tiers but it’s probably a bit of a mystery as to what they do and what they are good for.
+There’s a lot to learn and a lot of jargon to decipher, all involving different speeds and extras.
+There are four main speed tiers, but their capabilities all vary depending on what they’re useful for.
 The ‘Standard Plus’ speed tier is now the most popular, but what exactly can you expect to get for your money?
 Find out what the Standard Plus speed tier does and what type of internet user it suits.

 What is Standard Plus NBN 50?